 Center for European Studies and Architecture

-The Studio Residency program through the Virginia Tech Center for European Studies and Architecture (CESA) at the Villa Maderni in Riva San Vitale, Switzerland, provides opportunities for architecture and design students to interact with students from other Virginia Tech programs, sharing extensive library resources, well-equipped lecture rooms, studios, room and board accommodations and extensive private surrounding gardens.
+The Studio Residency program through Virginia Tech’s Steger Center (formerly Center for European Studies and Architecture - CESA) at the Villa Maderni in Riva San Vitale, Switzerland, provides opportunities for architecture and design students to interact with students from other Virginia Tech programs, sharing extensive library resources, well-equipped lecture rooms, studios, room and board accommodations and extensive private surrounding gardens.
 This centrally located facility is a valuable resource for short trips into Italy, France, Austria, Germany and the surrounding areas of Switzerland.
 The studio has access to unique urban and rural, contemporary and historical ways of life and their built environments.

 Each fall semester and each spring semester, approximately 15 undergraduate and graduate architecture students are in residence at the Center for European Studies and Architecture.

 For more information on the Center for European Studies and Architecture, please visit www.oired.vt.edu/cesa/.